siciarek/jquery-stl/README.md

 ## Limitations

-At the moment constructors are called in jQuery way, with optional size value:
+At the moment constructors should be called in jQuery way, with optional parameter:

     var vector1 = $.stl.vector();
     var vector2 = $.stl.vector(34);